Winged Foot Golf Club

-Winged Foot Golf Club is a private golf club in the northeastern United States, located in Mamaroneck, New York, a suburb northeast of New York City.
+Winged Foot Golf Club is a private golf club in the Northeastern United States, located in Mamaroneck, New York, a suburb northeast of New York City.
 The club was founded in 1921, by a group largely made up of members of The New York Athletic Club, and opened in June 1923.
 Winged Foot's name and logo are taken directly from a sculpture in the lobby floor of the New York Athletic Club in Manhattan.

 Winged Foot has two 18-hole golf courses, the West and the East, both of which were designed by A. W. Tillinghast.
 The West Course is a par 72 that measures 7,477 yd; it has a course rating of 76.4 and a slope of 140.
 The East Course is a par 72 that measures 6808 yd; it has a course rating of 73.6 and a slope of 140.
 Golf Digest ranked the West Course 8th and the East Course 65th in its 2009-10 listing of America's 100 Greatest Golf Courses.

 In 2019 Winged Foot was listed on the National Register of Historic Places, as the last course Tillinghast designed that was complemented by a Clifford Charles Wendehack clubhouse.
+It was designated a National Historic Landmark in 2024.